Share on social media

 Before trying to blindly automate an underperforming process (common misstep of BPM) or obliterate it completely (original call to action of BPR), this telco chose to mine process data before implementing Business Process Redesign.
 Read more in our Telco Process Mining Case Study.

-4) Design — apply the hypothesis on the mined process model and design a new business process
+Apply the hypothesis on the mined process model and design a new business process.

 Designing a new process which is cross-functional in scope and organized around outcomes pulls from all the previous steps.